jose-lico/Godot-RenderDoc-Launcher/README.md

 I created this plugin to simplify my workflow when using RenderDoc.

 Previously, I had to export my game and adjust RenderDoc's settings each time I made a change, which was tedious.
 I later discovered that I could directly launch a Godot project with the command-line argument `--path <path_to_your_project>` instead of having to export the game's executable, which made things easier.

 However, I still wanted quicker access to RenderDoc without having to navigate through multiple menus or search for file paths.

 ## Walkthrough

 On project startup a button is added to the toolbar.
-Click this button to launch RenderDoc.
+Click it to launch RenderDoc.
+If you click on the dropdown, you can also select the scene RenderDoc will open on.

 <p align="center">
 <img src=".github/RenderDocLauncherButton.png" alt= "RenderDocLauncherButton" width="75%">